ISBIG-UH/medicinal-plants-system/docs/en/developer-guide/frontend/project-standards.md

 npx eslint . --ext .ts,.tsx
 ```

+### Formatting & Prettier

+Prettier is a useful tool for maintaining consistent code formatting in the project.
+The formatting can be done from the IDE and the code is automatically formatted according to the rules set in the `.prettierrc` configuration file.

+### Automation & Git Hooks

+Running the linter and formatter can be automated before each commit by using [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), these are scripts that run before local actions in the git repository.
+Please be sure to read the [Setting up the Development Environment]() section of the documentation to set up the hooks.

 ### File Naming Conventions

 All files and folders in the project must be named in `kebab-case`.
 This rule is enforced using ESLint with the `unicorn/filename-case` rule.